Gaponovoz/CusTickers/README.md

 (for penetration-less putting stickers in the Telegram chat)
 10. AR Pro Enterprise II (free demo version used)
 (for creating GUI)
-12. Adobe Flash (version ~2009, the original silent installer is included into my installer) (for making that GUI run properly)
-14. Install Creator Pro (free demo version used)
+11. Install Creator Pro (free demo version used)
 (for creating installation program)
-15. 7zr 7z archiver command line version (name in my project - "custick")
+12. 7zr 7z archiver command line version (name in my project - "custick")
 (for sticker packaging feature)

 ------------